The Sampling Framework

 👥 Some types of selection bias

-In small groups briefly summarize the type of selection bias that you are assigned to review.
-Write your answers in HackMD Provide a unique example (that is, not the one in the text).
+Summarize briefly and provide a unique example (that is, not the one in the text) for the type of selection bias that you are assigned to review.
 Be prepared to share this out with the class.

 What Good Are Samples with Selection Bias?